Selfless Service:

 Incrementing faith and power as each mountain they are mastering."

-I marvel at what appears to be a pattern of the Lord God, to show forth his great strength and power through the weak and simple of the earth.
-The army of Israel witnessed a great miracle that day when the shepherd boy, without shield, armor, or sword defeated the war hardened giant.
+I marvel at what appears to be a pattern that the Lord God uses to show forth his great strength and power through the weak and simple of the earth.
+The army of Israel witnessed a great miracle that day when the shepherd boy, without shield, without armor, or sword, defeated the war hardened giant.
 David helped them all remember that God is at the helm.
 He knew that he would not be defeated by the giant.
 He knew that God would help him to succeed.

-I refer now back to my original supposition, the title of this article: "Be ye humble, and the Lord thy God will take thee by the hand and give thee answer to thy prayers."
+I refer now back to the title of this article: "Be ye humble, and the Lord thy God will take thee by the hand and give thee answer to thy prayers."
 I marvel at David's humility.
 I suppose if David were not in a humble, modest state he could not have spoken those mighty words or done those mighty deeds.
 For he was not attracted or motivated by earthly recognition or reward.
 Neither was he persuaded by Saul, to wear the king's armor to fight Goliath.
 After Saul had placed his helmet, his armor, sword and shield upon David, the youth said, "I cannot go with these for I have not proved them.
 And David put them off him."
-At this humbling, scary moment, "he took his staff in his hand, and chose him five smooth stones out of the brook, and put them in a shepherd's bag which he had, even in a scrip; and his sling was in his hand; and he drew near to the Philistine."
+At this humbling, scary moment, "he took his staff in his hand, and chose him five smooth stones out of the brook and put them in a shepherd's bag which he had, even in a scrip; and his sling was in his hand; and he drew near to the Philistine."
 When we are humble, we do things the Lord's way.
-The way of men is set aside for that harrowing moment and we listen to that still small voice reveal God's will concerning us.
+The way of man must be set aside for that harrowing moment when we hear a “still small voice” reveal God's will concerning us.
 At this humble moment, we are not impressed by the world or the beauty thereof.
 Our eyes are set upon God, and we listen to the things that he tells us to do.

 Saturday, February 27, 2010